chaoss/augur/docs/source/quick-start.rst

 	git config --global credential.helper cache
 	git config --global credential.helper 'cache --timeout=9999999999999'

-- For each platform, perform a command line login in order to cache Git credentials for the LINUX user who will be operating Augur.
+- For each platform, perform a command line login in order to cache Git credentials for the LINUX user who operates Augur.
 This step is required in order to prevent the Facade Commit Counting Diesel from stalling on a command line prompt when repositories move or disappear.

 Install Go
 ~~~~~~~~~~~~~~~~~~~~~~~~